shenfe/Rtpl/README.md

 # Rtpl

-A template engine for Java.
+A simple template engine for Java.